NLAP Program

 On-Air Announcement

-The activator must announce the NLP district number/designation during each QSO, and optionally provide additional information.
+The activator must announce the NLAP district number/designation during each QSO, and optionally provide additional information.

 Emission Modes